typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/quotes.md

-# Enforce the consistent use of either backticks, double, or single quotes
+# Enforce the consistent use of either backticks, double, or single quotes (`quotes`)

 ## Rule Details